TeaganMars/YoRaS-OLD/README.md

 **HIGH PRIORITY (updated 2016.3.25)**
 Building the 1405 start point
->Rolling back Lithuanian Conquests in Golden Horde of 1380's
+>Rolling back 1380's Lithuanian Conquests in Golden Horde
 >Determine bounds of 1405 plague:
 >> All of Iberia emptied, all northern coast of med to thrace.
 Anatolia is safe, but parts of ottomans in balkans dead.